DSC-McMaster-U/Full-Stack-Challenge/google-maps/README.md

 * To get started and obtain a free API key go here: https://developers.google.com/maps/gmp-get-started

-* You will have to create a Google Cloud Platform project and enable the google maps SDK.Follow the on screen instructions to complete the process.
+* You will have to create a Google Cloud Platform project and enable the google maps SDK.
+Follow the on screen instructions to complete the process.

 * In index.html, you will have to change the url of the script tag (maps.googleapis.com....) to include your API key.